Uzbekistan Super League: League system

-The league is generally played between March to November in the calendar year and has occasionally had the Super Cup as a curtain raiser to the domestic campaign.
+The league is generally played between March and November in the calendar year and has occasionally had the Super Cup as a curtain raiser to the domestic campaign.
 Teams play each other on a home and away basis.
-Two or three teams can be relegated depending on the number of sides participating which has in the past been between 17 and 14 sides.
+Two or three teams can be relegated depending on the number of sides participating which has in the past been between fourteen and seventeen sides.
 Occasionally no sides would be promoted from the First League, due to reserve teams winning the championships.
 Reserve clubs are not allowed to feature in the top flight but can play at any level up to First League.
 On these occasions, clubs can be relegated without any promoted sides making the next campaign feature less sides than before.
 League winners enter the next edition of the AFC Champions League along with the winners of the Uzbekistan Cup.

 On 21 November 2017 according to the UzPFL management decision the Uzbek League was officially renamed to Uzbekistan Super League starting from 2018 season.
 The number of teams playing in top division of Uzbek football is reduced from 16 to 12.
+Famous personnels like Rivaldo, Eren Derdiyok, Zico, Luiz Felipe Scolari have contributed to the league so far.